 No matter your size, if you want to scale successfully, the key will be to ensure your next hire helps you grow in the right direction.

-This is true whether you think you need to hire an administrative person (a PM, an account manager, or a salesperson) or a highly-billable “doer” (designer, developer, strategist, or copywriter).
+This is true whether you think you need to hire a C-level executive, an administrative person (a PM, an account manager, or a salesperson), or a highly-billable “doer” (designer, developer, strategist, or copywriter).
 And the smaller your agency, the bigger the impact of a good—or bad—hire.

 Want an expert “second opinion” before you post a new job—or extend an offer to your top candidate?
-Request a by-the-minute call with me—click the green “Request a Call” button below!
+Let’s talk!

 Question: What’s your next hire as you scale your agency?